Forza Horizon 3: Development

+Forza Horizon 3 unveiled by Ralph Fulton, creative director of the Forza Horizon series, at the Xbox Media Briefing, E3 2016.

 Forza Horizon 3 was developed by UK-based Playground Games, the creators behind previous Forza Horizon titles.
 Additional work was provided by Turn 10 Studios, who made the Forza Motorsport series.
 The game was designed using the ForzaTech game engine, which is used for most other Forza games.
 The development team started conceptualizing the creation of Forza Horizon 3 in 2014 initially after Forza Horizon 2 was released.
 The team desired to give players more freedom in Forza Horizon 3 compared to its predecessor.
 They also aimed for the game to be of better quality, therefore they sought to optimise more gameplay and graphical aspects over the previous title.
 One of these changes was minimizing the amount of loading screen time, as it could damage the game's impression of being persistently high quality.
 Creative director Ralph Fulton felt that Forza Horizon 3 was a "generational leap" over its predecessor because of the work the development team put in to better improve the game.